Henry Lémery: World War II

 World War II (1939–45) began in September 1939, but there was a considerable delay before Germany attacked France, a period called the Guerre d'attente (The Waiting War - known as the Phoney War in English).

 In his memoirs Lémery wrote that a month after the war had begun he visited Marshal Pétain in Spain and tried to persuade him to form a new government.

 Pétain said he was willing to take charge of the armed forces but was not qualified to lead a government, and would not know who to appoint to his cabinet.

 Lémery said he could find reliable men such as Pierre Laval, Raphaël Alibert and Adrien Marquet.

 Although Pétain continued to object, Lémery thought that in the end he would agree, and after returning to Paris continued to work towards arranging a potential cabinet for a Pétain government.

 A list of ministers was ready by 9 October 1939.

 On 16 November 1939 Lémery wrote in Paris-Soir that Germany would be slowly strangled if she waited, but would be overwhelmingly defeated if she attacked.

 On 10 May 1940 Germany launched an invasion of the Netherlands, Belgium and Luxembourg, and ten days later reached the English Channel at Abbeville.

 The German army broke through the Somme/Aisne line on 5–7 June 1940.

 Prime Minister Paul Reynaud resigned on 16 June 1940 and Pétain was asked to form a new government.

 The armistice between France and Germany was signed on 22 June 1940.

 On 10 July 1940 in Vichy Lémery voted for granting Pétain the increased powers that he was seeking.

 Lémery was appointed Colonial Secretary in Pétain's government on 12 July 1940.
+As the historian Richard Vinen has observed, "the appointment of a black man to the government, even for so short a period, revealed some of the ways in which Vichy different from Nazi Germany", notably in relation to Nazi racial ideology.

-He did what he could to prevent the Gaullists from taking over the French colonial empire, and transmitted Pétainist messages that called for respect for authority and for the people to leave the cities and "return to the soil".
+Lémery did what he could to prevent the Gaullists from taking over the French colonial empire, and transmitted Pétainist messages that called for respect for authority and for the people to leave the cities and "return to the soil".
 On 15 July 1940 he sent a call for unity to all "loyal" colonial governors.
 On 16 August 1940 he wrote to the governor of Senegal, "I ask you to ensure that in Dakar a strong discipline and rigorous order be maintained, as well as a respect of leaders.
 You are to prevent the all too frequent and unnecessary desertion of the village, undertaken out of a desire to escape obligations.
 The net effect has been the swelling of urban centers."